oicleevan/the-deeps/README.md

 ![THE DEEPS](https://i.ibb.co/kJjV5jH/2021-09-18-16-22.png "THE DEEPS")

 A text-based adventure game/dungeon crawler written in pure C++.
 Defeat enemies as you delve into a dungeon in search of treasure!

+**RELEASE 2.0 OUT NOW!
+TECHNICALLY AN ACTUAL THING NOW!**

 ## what is this game?